Selecting the Right Payroll Vendor

 - Can you trust the payroll provider with your employee’s payroll and personal information?
 You will be sharing an employee’s most personal information, including Social Security numbers, with your payroll vendor.
 Make sure the vendor is trustworthy and takes steps to protect this information.

 - What kind of customer support and training does the vendor provide?
 You and your in-house employees need to be trained to use the new system and have someone they can reach quickly when a problem occurs.

 - What services does the vendor provide in addition to making sure employees get their paychecks as scheduled?
 Make sure the vendor can provide the services your company needs such as tax filings and payment, and making sure other monies, such as benefit plan contributions, get to the right place in a timely manner.
-Even if you don't need all of these services now, you may need them in the future as your business grows.
+Even if you don’t need all these services now, you may need them in the future as your business grows.

 - Is payroll service available globally?
 More and more companies today have employees located outside the United States.
-If your company is one of them, make certain your payroll vendor will be able to pay ALL of your employees.
+If your company is one of them, make certain your payroll vendor will be able to pay ALL your employees.

 Choosing the payroll processer that meets your company’s needs requires a clear understanding of what your company needs are, both today and in the years ahead.
 But if you select the right vendor, payroll processing should become more reliable, less expensive and all around easier for your business.
 That should be the objective any time you choose an outside vendor.